 Once you’ve installed and activated MailPoet on your WooCommerce site, you’ll see your customers have been added to a new email list called “WooCommerce Customers.”

 After configuring the basic settings (MailPoet > Settings), you can start sending emails to your list right away.
-Go to MailPoet > Emails > Add New to choose what you would like to send.
+Go to MailPoet > Emails > +New Email to choose what you would like to send.

 Let’s say you want to set up an abandoned cart email.
 When you click through to set up, you’ll be prompted to choose the timing of your email.